 Trying to find the perfect place to stay on Maui is tricky, and if you’re trying to narrow down all of the different condo options, it can be downright mind boggling.

-In this post, I’m breaking down 50+ condo complexes (also called condo-tels or condo resorts) by area on Maui that are good places to stay.
-Most of these are beachfront with great locations.
-I’ve also got extensive descriptions of each area so you can figure out what’s most appealing to you.
+In this post, I’m breaking down 50+ condo complexes (also called condo-tels or condo resorts) on Maui by category so you can find a good place to stay.
+Most of these are beachfront with great locations and I’ve got extensive descriptions of each area so you can figure out what’s most appealing to you.
+Besides describing each specific complex, the categories I’ll cover are: resort condos, off beach but good locations, nice beachfront condo complexes, in betweeners, and beachfront bargains.
+This is going to cover the spectrum from lavish villa complexes that are probably thousands per night to across the street from the beach bargains under $100 per night!
+And absolutely everything in between.

 This post may contain some affiliate links, which means I’ll make a little money on anything you choose to purchase.
 But of course, I only recommend my absolute favorites to you.
 Thank you for supporting the brands that make Hulaland possible.